Hand-Washing Tips: Keeping Your Family Healthy With Clean Hands

 1) Wet Your Hands

 Get your hands wet, and then make sure to turn off the faucet.
-Here at Babo Botanicals, we believe in keeping the earth in mind when it comes to how we use resources!
+Here at Babo Botanicals, we believe in keeping our motherland in mind when it comes to how we use resources!

 2) Lather Up

 Put soap on your hands and rub-a-dub-dub!
 Rub your hands together for at least 20 seconds — that’s the “Happy Birthday” song twice through, in case you need a little help keeping track of time.

 Be sure to lather up between your fingers, on the back of your hands and fingers, and under and around your fingernails.
 Make sure you reach where your wrist connects to your hand, too.
 No germ left behind!